Canva Pricing (2026) — The Essential Guide

 Try every feature of Canva Pro for free – for 30 days

-Canva are currently making a 30-day free trial of Canva Pro available to Style Factory readers.
-This gives you full access to all the Canva Pro features and assets for several weeks, and lets you export all your designs too.
-You can access this 30-day trial by clicking here — but please note that this offer will be available for a limited period only.
+Canva is currently making a 30-day free trial of Canva Pro available to Style Factory readers.
+This special trial gives you full access to all the Canva Pro features and assets for several weeks, and lets you export all your designs too.

 (You can learn more about the Canva free trial features here).